FeynGrav : FeynCalc extension for gravity amplitudes: FeynGrav

 \subsection{Polarization operators}

-Another critical test for applicability of FeynGrav is provided by one-loop divergence structure.
+Another critical test for the applicability of FeynGrav is provided by the structure of divergencies at the one-loop level.
 It is well-known that general relativity without matter is UV-finite on-shell at the one-loop level \cite{tHooft:1974toh}.
 This can be tested via a calculation of the one-loop graviton polarization operators.
-Contribution of a graviton loop to graviton polarization operator off-shell is given by the following:
+Contribution of a graviton loop to the graviton polarization operator off-shell is given by the following expression: